-Figure 1.2 The Component's Interfaces
+Figure 2: The Component's Interfaces

-From the client's point of view, a component offers different interfaces to control and manipulate its behavior, the component control interface, the clock interface, and the port interface.
-The component control interface is used to access state information of a component and alter its stream handling behavior.
-It is specific in the sense that it depends on the processing function performed by the component.
-For example, the interface of a component abstracting from a speaker device may provide a method to adjust the volume of the presentation.
-The clock interface is optional for sources and mandatory for sinks and is used to control the flow of data units.
-A detailed description of clocks is given in Section 4.
 The port interface is used by components to send stream data to other components that are interconnected by links or to receive data from them.
 This decouples the multimedia processing from the transmission of data units between processing stages and allows the usage of the same component in scenarios having local as well as remote communication.
 To be able to check mismatching connections, each port is associated with a stream type.
 If a component handles multiple stream types, a new stream type containing the others may be defined.
-In Figure 1.3, we show an example of a stream type hierarchy.
-In this example, a port of type "video" can be connected to either one of type "video", "video-grey", or "video-color".
+In Figure 3, we show an example of a stream type hierarchy.
+In this example, a port of type "video"

+can be connected to either one of type "video", "video-grey", or "video-color".
 In a stream type hierarchy, the descendants of a node are specializations of this node.

-Figure 1.3 Stream Type Hierarchy
+Figure 3: Stream Type Hierarchy